 There will be an arrival message broadcast through the speaker only.
 During the test train, the TO1 & TO2 LEDs on the Display Panel will flash with each simulated axle.

-After about a minute, this prompt appears, and the post-train announcements are broadcast over the speaker.
+After about a minute, this prompt appears and the post train announcements will be broadcast over the speaker.

 Train Departure